The Beginner’s No-Fail Guide to Starting Seeds Indoors

 Transplant seedlings into larger pots once their true leaves have emerged

-At this stage, you can lightly drench the potting mix using a diluted solution of compost tea or all-purpose fertilizer.
-Keep it simple, keep it organic, and don’t obsess too much over the nutrients.9
+At this stage, you can lightly drench the potting mix using a diluted solution of liquid fertilizer or compost tea.
+Keep it simple, keep it organic, and don’t obsess too much over the nutrients.
+(9)

-Give the seedling plenty of sunlight each day (at least 12 to 16 hours is optimal for most vegetable seedlings) to avoid the “leggy” look.
-(Learn how to fix leggy seedlings if this is happening to you.)10
+Give the seedling plenty of sunlight each day (at least 12 and up to 16 hours is optimal for most vegetable seedlings) to avoid the “leggy” look.
+(Learn how to fix leggy seedlings if this is happening to you.)
+(10)

 Step 8: Harden off those seedlings.